Trusting What You Cannot See: Auditable Fine-Tuning and Inference for Proprietary AI: Introduction

-\emph{Challenge 1) Memory constraints:} Modern LLMs exceed the trusted memory available to a single TEE instance.
-Models are routinely too large for one enclave-capable device and must be deployed via sharding across multiple GPUs or nodes.
-Fine-tuning makes this worse.
-Unlike inference, training requires additional persistent state such as optimizer moments and variance, plus large transient working sets including activations, gradients, and batch buffers.
-The memory footprint during fine-tuning is fundamentally different from inference and typically much larger.
-Directly applying existing run-inside-TEE techniques to fine-tuning is therefore impractical, as fine-tuning exceeds both the computational resources of a single node and its working set capacity.
+\emph{Challenge 1) Memory constraints:} Modern LLMs exceed the trusted memory available to a single TEE instance and are routinely deployed via sharding across multiple GPUs or nodes.
+Fine-tuning makes this worse, as training requires additional persistent state such as optimizer moments and variance, plus large temporary memory for activations, gradients, and batch buffers.
+Directly applying existing run-inside-TEE techniques to fine-tuning is therefore impractical.

 \emph{Solution 1) Block decomposition with compositional verification:} We exploit a key structural property of neural computation.
-Within a contiguous region of layers and steps, all internal states are deterministic functions of the region's boundary states and the model/optimizer state at step boundaries.
-This allows us to decompose execution into independently verifiable blocks along layer and step dimensions.
-We record only boundary states, such as activations and gradients at layer-block edges and parameters plus optimizer state at step-block boundaries.
-Each block can be replayed inside an attested TEE as an atomic unit.
-Adjacent blocks share boundary tensors.
-Enforcing boundary continuity makes these local checks compose into end-to-end verification without requiring the full model or trace to reside in trusted memory.
+Within a contiguous region of layers and steps, all internal states are deterministic functions of the region's boundary states.
+This allows us to decompose execution into independently verifiable blocks along layer and step dimensions, recording only boundary states, as illustrated in Figure~\ref{fig:model_partition}.
+Each block can be replayed inside an attested TEE as an atomic unit, and enforcing boundary continuity makes these local checks compose into end-to-end verification without requiring the full model or trace to reside in trusted memory.

 \emph{Challenge 2) Cost of evidence generation and verification:} Verifying the provider introduces two unavoidable costs.
-The provider must produce binding evidence during normal execution by computing commitments over large boundary tensors.
-Since clients cannot access proprietary model weights, verification must be performed on the provider side inside a TEE.
+The provider must produce binding evidence during normal execution by computing commitments over large boundary tensors, and since clients cannot access proprietary model weights, verification must be performed on the provider side inside a TEE.
 At LLM scale, both are expensive.
-Cryptographic hashing over millions of tensor elements can become a throughput bottleneck if done naively.
-Recomputation-based audits can be substantial when replaying long segments with strict determinism requirements.
-This creates a tension between integrity, which demands dense evidence and thorough checking, and practicality, which requires near-baseline training/inference performance and bounded verification effort.
+Naive cryptographic hashing over millions of tensor elements can bottleneck throughput, and recomputation-based audits become costly when replaying long segments.
+This creates a tension between integrity, which demands dense evidence and thorough checking, and practicality, which requires low execution overhead and affordable verification costs.